 Moscow, US-Russian Cooperation

-Lennox Atkinson (left) and Annelise Plooster will travel to Moscow in September to research the current state of US-Russia private-sector and university-to-university cooperation and the effect on multitrack diplomacy.
-Their research will focus on US-Russia knowledge share and technology cooperation, which has overcome the barriers of sanctions enacted following the Crimean Crisis in 2014.
+Lennox Atkinson (left) and Annelise Plooster traveled to Moscow to research the state of the US-Russia private sector, university-to-university cooperation and effects on multitrack diplomacy.

 Moscow, Nonproliferation Issues

-John Nunes participated in translation/ interpretation training at the Moscow State Institute of International Relations (MGIMO) by attending graduate-level classes and lectures in simultaneous & consecutive interpretation and written translation.
-John practiced with some of Russia’s most promising young interpreters, many of whom will go on to work at organizations like the United Nations, PACE, and OSCE.
-The advice, exercises, and experience will help John in his remaining time at MIIS and in his professional career.
+John Nunes participated in translation and interpretation training at the Moscow State Institute of International Relations (MGIMO) by attending graduate-level classes and lectures in simultaneous & consecutive interpretation and written translation.

 Moscow, Russian NGOs